BrainSpawnInfosphere/walkingeye/README.md

 * travis.ci - on push, run unit tests on commit to github
 * quantifiedcode - on push, check for errors and will submit auto fixes (pull requests) for simple errors
 * srcclr - check code and associated libraries for licenses

+# History

+pyGecko comes from my previous robotics software work that I have been working on for years.